KosyanMedia/burlesque/README.md

 ## Starting

-Use the following arguments to the `burlesque` executable:
+The following arguments are supported by the `burlesque` executable:

 | Argument | Description | Defaults |
 | -------- | ----------- | -------- |